| Home

 developed to evaluate heat dispersion during a flash fire outside a ship.
 The

-model was solved using computational fluid dynamics (CFD) and produced discretised equations for heat flux and temperature.
-The
+model was solved using computational fluid dynamics (CFD) and produced

-model was tested by simulating a flash fire outside a ship using MATLAB.
-It
+simulating a flash fire outside a ship using MATLAB.
+It can simulate heat

-constraints and a case with a wind factor.
-This model analyses parameters
+case with a wind factor.
+This model analyses parameters such as heat flux and

-such as heat flux and temperature, which are found to be time and
+temperature, which are found to be time and space-dependent.
+Analysing the

-can determine a safe distance for those aboard the ship.
-The study also shows
+results, this model can determine a safe distance for those aboard the ship.

-that the range of this safe distance will change if the air velocity changes.
+The study also shows that the range of this safe distance will change if the

-For vapor cloud explosion inside the ship, an analytical method was used to
+air velocity changes.
+For vapor cloud explosion inside the ship, an

-determine the side-on peak overpressure, providing insights into the
+analytical method was used to determine the side-on peak overpressure,

-explosion risk inside a ship compartment.
-Finally, both models can estimate
+providing insights into the explosion risk inside a ship compartment.

-the risk of fire and explosion.
-They can be used to develop preventive
+Finally, both models can estimate the risk of fire and explosion.
+They can be

-procedures to decrease the potential damage caused by fire and explosion
+used to develop preventive procedures to decrease the potential damage caused

-during ship-cutting. |
+by fire and explosion during ship-cutting. |

 Noshin Tarannum Mujtahid Bin Taher Jahir Rayhan |